trinodb/trino.io/development/process.md

     3. Go to step 5.

 8. Maintainer merges the pull request after final changes are accepted.

+    * Approval of one maintainer is required for merge.
+This includes cases when the author of the PR is a maintainer, and a second maintainer reviews, and approves the PR.
+In these cases either maintainer can merge the PR.
+    * Approvals and input from other reviewers are helpful for the decision of the maintainers, but not required.
-    * In the event that the maintainer team is divided on whether a particular contribution should be merged, final say will defer to the [BDFLs](/development/roles.html) of the project.
+    * In the event that the maintainer team is divided on whether a particular contribution should be merged, the final decision is made by the [BDFLs](/development/roles.html) of the project.

 </div>